-I have researched and written on the effects of technological change on work relocation, and in particular in the issue of telework, for more than fifteen years.
-I try to make as much of my material available here as possible.
+From the late 1980s until the early 2000s I researched and wrote widely on the effects of technological change on work relocation, and in particular in the issue of telework.
+My writings from that time remain available here for the time being.

 The report The Global Mobility Revolution, written (late 2003) for Union Network International, proposes a policy and an approach for trade unions internationally facing up to the issues of 'offshoring' and the remote migration of work.
 PDF format.
 Also available in French, German, Spanish and Swedish versions.